SafarbatiSami/Biom3d-Workflow-Omero/README.md

-# W_NucleiSegmentation-CellProfiler
+# W_Biom3d-Workflow-Omero
-Nuclei segmentation from 2D images in CellProfiler.
+Nuclei segmentation from 3D images in Biom3D.

 ## Integration with NEUBIAS web-based database of bioimage analysis tools
-This workflow is described in [www.biii.eu](www.biii.eu) in [https://biii.eu/nuclei-segmentation-cellprofiler](https://biii.eu/nuclei-segmentation-cellprofiler)